tue-robotics/ed/README.md

     git clone https://github.com/tue-robotics/tue_config.git
     git clone https://github.com/tue-robotics/tue_filesystem.git
     git clone https://github.com/tue-robotics/tue_serialization.git

+ED is able to read (a subset of) [SDF](http://sdformat.org/), therefore the [SDF library](https://bitbucket.org/osrf/sdformat) is used.
+The minimal required version is 4.4.
+On ubuntu 16.04, you need to add the OSRF apt sources ([link](http://gazebosim.org/tutorials?tut=install_ubuntu)), as the released version on the main channel is just 4.0.
+To install the library (version 4.X): `libsdformat4-dev`

 You will also need the following system dependencies (ROS kinetic, Ubuntu 16.04):